Why Your Robot Vacuum Keeps Getting Stuck and How to Stop It for Good

 Before starting a cleaning cycle, pick up items like toys, shoes, and loose cables that could obstruct the vacuum's path.
 A clear floor helps the vacuum clean efficiently and reduces the risk of it getting stuck.

-Using Virtual Walls and Magnetic Strips
+Use Virtual Walls and Magnetic Strips to Block Problem Areas

 Set up virtual walls and magnetic strips to create invisible barriers.
 This keeps the vacuum away from problem areas, such as rooms with lots of furniture or cords.
 Strategically placed boundaries help direct the vacuum along a safe and efficient path.